muhfajar/blog/content/post/2019/03/markdown-syntax.md

 hero: https://images.unsplash.com/photo-1482062364825-616fd23b8fc1?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=2940&q=80
 excerpt: Sample article showcasing basic Markdown syntax and formatting for HTML elements
 categories:
 - development
 tags:
 - development
 - hugo
 - how-to
 - markdown
 authors:
 - Hugo Authors

-draft: false

 ---
 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
 <!--more-->